isgasho/kita/README.md

 # Assets

-UIKit provides a default asset bundler in command line tool, each platform shell implements the api to load asset file, the core asset api implements a asset variant resolver support dpi like `1.0x, 1.5x, 2.0x, ldpi, mdpi, hdpi` and language.
+Kita provides a default asset bundler in command line tool, each platform shell implements the api to load asset file, the core asset api implements a asset variant resolver support dpi like `1.0x, 1.5x, 2.0x, ldpi, mdpi, hdpi` and language.

 # I18n

-UIKit provides first-class i18n support.
+Kita provides first-class i18n support.
 You could use react hooks to translate the message and passed the translated text to dom element.

 # DevTool

-UIKit provides a basic component/dom tree inspector like Chrome DevTool Inspector, which helps debugging style/layout issues.
+Kita provides a basic component/dom tree inspector like Chrome DevTool Inspector, which helps debugging style/layout issues.

 # TODO